XML Sitemap Is Icing On The Cake for Your SEO

 A good XML sitemap can be used as a road map for your website, guiding search engines to visit all your important pages.
-XML sitemaps can be used well for SEO because they allow search engines to find your basic website pages quickly without going through each internal link to get to the end of the path.
+XML Sitemaps can be used effectively for SEO because they allow search engines to quickly discover your essential website pages without traversing each internal link to reach the end of the path.

-This allows the crawler to locate the URLs that Google may not find during normal crawling.
+This enables the crawler to identify URLs that Google may not discover during regular crawling.
 This article will explain what an XML sitemap is and how you can use it to rank better.

 What is an XML Sitemap?

-XML Sitemap is a file that contains a list of certain URLs of your website.
+An XML Sitemap is a file that contains a list of specific URLs from your website.
 The XML means that the file is saved in XML (Extensible Markup Language) format, a sibling of HTML.

-This file is embedded in your site but it does not usually display on the website when you access it.
-But, the crawler will reference it to collect URLs in the website.
+This file is embedded in your site, but it typically doesn’t display on the website when you access it.
+However, the crawler will reference it to collect URLs on the website.

 This XML sitemap can be a guide for the search engine robot (crawler) to access your important pages.

 Since the search engine spider follows the URLs on the website and collects them, preparing this sitemap might sound like extra work.
-However, if your website is new, or has hundreds or thousands of pages, the crawler might not access all the pages correctly.
+However, if your website is new or has hundreds or thousands of pages, the crawler might not correctly access all the pages.

 Why is XML Sitemap so important?

-When you create a website, the XML website map is not necessary.
+When you create a website, the XML sitemap is not necessary.
 Even if installed, it will not be directly reflected in the search engine results.
-Despite this, the reason for the XML website map must be set is that it has an indirect significant impact on the SEO.
+Despite this, the reason to set up an XML sitemap is that it has a significant indirect impact on SEO.

-It is technically possible to rank a website without using an xml sitemap, however it is definitely making it harder than it needs to be.
+It is technically possible to rank a website without using an XML sitemap; however, it certainly makes it harder than necessary.
 Think of the sitemap as your formal declaration to Google of which pages should be in the index.

-Many SEO tools will also cross check against your sitemap and alert you to errors in pages which it assumed you want to rank (if its in your sitemap, you must want it to rank right?).
+Many SEO tools will also cross-check against your sitemap and alert you to errors in pages that it assumes you want to rank (if it’s in your sitemap, you must want it to rank, right?).

 How Can XML Sitemap Help Your SEO?